BroadSoft-Xtended/DeveloperPortalDocs/Hub/GettingStarted.md

 ### Command git not found

-Install git on your machine by doing `brew install git`
+Install git on your machine by following this guide: https://www.atlassian.com/git/tutorials/install-git

 ### Something in heroku is not working